JiaweiZhan/JiaweiZhan.github.io/hydejack/_posts/2020-06-26-Ogre-published.md

 quantum-chemistry calculation and crystal habit prediction.

-In the subsequent research, we will use Ogre to cleave slabs and predict optimized interfaces of two slabs via Monte-Carlo Methods and machine learning.
+In the subsequent research, we will use Ogre to cleave slabs and predict optimized interfaces of two slabs via Monte-Carlo Methods and machine learning.<br />

 <font size="5">Reference:</font>